ZiminYue/CosmosVision/DevLogs/Research.md

 - Conducted literature research on the appeal of the universe
 - Refined the 3rd section of the literature review's main body (almost finished)

+### July 5

+- Completed the 3rd section of the literature review's main body